Confederated Tribes of Siletz Indians

 Chinook Winds Casino and Resort, including ocean-front hotel, restaurants, arcade and childcare; 18-hole golf course in Lincoln City; Nesika Illahee Powwow each August; and the Tribes’ Restoration Powwow each November

 The Confederated Tribes of Siletz Indians is a diverse confederation of 27

 Western Oregon, Northern California and Southern Washington bands.
-A 1.1 million acre reservation was established by President Franklin Pierce on November 9, 1855, fulfilling the stipulations of eight treaties.
-Over time, reservation lands were drastically reduced and the CTSI were terminated as a tribe in 1954.
+A 1.1 million-acre reservation was established by President Franklin Pierce on November 9, 1855, fulfilling the stipulations of eight treaties.
+Over time, reservation lands were taken away, and the CTSI were terminated as a tribe in 1954.
 In 1977, the CTSI was the second tribe in the nation to achieve restoration.
-In 1980, some reservation lands were reestablished.
+In 1980, some reservation lands were re-established.
 In spite of mistreatment and displacement, the CTSI continues work to recover as much as possible of what was lost.

 Tribal Chief Judge Calvin E. Gantenbein, PO Box 549, Siletz 97380; 541-444-8228

 Chairperson Delores Pigsley (2019), Vice-Chair Alfred “Bud” Lane III (2019), Treasurer Robert Kentta (2017), Secretary Sharon Edenfield (2018), Members: Lillie Butler (2019), Loraine Butler (2017), Reggie Butler, Sr. (2018), Dave Hatch (2018) and Gloria Ingle (2017)